Enter your keyword

 In March 2023 the NCJAA showcased the work and achievements of the project through a week long exhibition at Rich Mix, London which has been recreated in this online virtual exhibition for audiences to access remotely.
 The legacy of the project will build upon the outcomes shared in this exhibition through our policy influencing channels, ensuring what works on the ground is converted into lasting policy change.

-Introducing the NCJAA Inspiring Futures Social Media Toolkit
+Introducing the Influencing Toolkit

-Why Use the Inspiring Futures Toolkit?
+Why use the Inspiring Futures toolkit?

 Whether you’re heading up an organisation, speaking up for change, or just beginning your journey in criminal justice, this toolkit has been designed to help you: